pahakia/knysa/README.md

 3. asynchronous statements (function calls prefixed with 'knysa_') are supported inside:
       a. try/catch/finally blocks
       b. if/else/while blocks
-   they are NOT supported inside 'for' block.
+   they are NOT supported inside 'for' block or 'switch/case' block.
 4. asynchronous (knysa_) function calls must be on separate line, either knysa_my_func(...); or ret = knysa_my_func(...)